rhysbrooks1/CS321-002-s25-team-09/README.md

 to better analyze specific types of operations.
 We will make a total of **nine** B-Trees with a certain category of extracted data from the log file.

-The following are the types of B-Trees that will be created:
+The following are the types of B-Trees that will be created (the key value will be a combination of the two fields that are used in each BTree):
-- Accepted IPs
+- Accepted IPs (`accepted-ip`: Accepted log entry along with its IP)
-- Accepted timestamps
+- Accepted timestamps (`accepted-timestamp`: Accepted log entry along with its timestamp)
-- Failed IPs
+- Failed IPs (`failed-ip`: Failed log entry along with its IP)
-- Failed timestamps
+- Failed timestamps (`failed-timestamp`: Failed log entry along with its timestamp)
-- Invalid IPs
+- Invalid IPs (`invalid-ip`: Invalid log entry along with its IP)
-- Invalid timestamps
+- Invalid timestamps (`invalid-timestamp`: Invalid log entry along with its timestamp)
-- Reverse & Address IPs
+- Reverse & Address IPs (`reverseaddress-ip`: Reverse or Address log entry along with its IP)
-- Reverse & Address timestamps
+- Reverse & Address timestamps (`reverseaddress-timestamp`: Reverse or Address log entry along with its timestamp)
-- User's name and their IPs
+- User's name and their IPs (`user-ip`: User name and IP from all log entries)

 ![CyberSec-BTrees.jpg](docs/CyberSec-Btrees.jpg "Cybersecurity BTree examples")

-Once we have each B-Tree for each type of activity, we will then search the B-Trees for the top frequencies within each category and display those frequencies from searching an SQL database.
+Once we have a B-Tree for each type of activity, we will then search the B-Trees for the top frequencies within each category and display those key values along with the frequencies.
+We will also traverse the tree and put the results in a SQL database to make it easier for an analyst to examine the data.

 ## 4. Design Issues